FyingChu/bayesQVAR/README.md

 #### MAL-likelihood Case

-In MALD case, the prior are
+In the MALD case, the prior are

 ```math
 \begin{align}